My recipes → Your inbox. Sign up today!

 banana ice cream in a bowl topped with chocolate chips

-It’s hard to believe that frozen bananas have the ability to turn into rich and creamy ice cream with just a splash of non-dairy milk and a touch of your favorite natural sweetener, but I’m here to turn you into a believer!
+It’s hard to believe that frozen bananas can turn into rich and creamy ice cream with just a splash of non-dairy milk and a touch of your favorite natural sweetener, but I’m here to turn you into a believer!
 I’ll show you exactly how it’s done.

 No churning, no waiting, no dairy, and no refined sugars!